A summary of a birding trip to Oued Dahab region by The Sound Approach team that focused mainly on sound recording as well as general birding.

 Note on the taxonomy of the Royal Tern:

 The split of the West African Royal Tern (Thalasseus albididorsalis) from the American Royal Tern (Thalasseus maximus) was proposed by Collinson et al. 2017.
-See this blog-post for more details: African Royal Tern should be split from the American Royal Tern.
+See this blog-post for more details: African Royal Tern should be split from the American species.

 And what about the choice between the genus Sterna and Thalasseus?
 Within the terns (Tribe: Sternini), the ‘crested terns’ are separated from the genus Sterna and placed in their own unique genus Thalasseus based on the study of Bridge et al. 2005.
 This treatment is followed my most taxonomic authorities like the ‘IOC World Bird List’, but the ‘Dutch Birding’ still includes the ‘crested terns’ in the genus Sterna thus the name used by Arnoud above.